6.3 |

 a particular creed, parties with different kinds of religious

 backgrounds were thereafter accepted.
-In other countries, or

-divisions of countries, where political parties were not explicitly
+In other countries, or divisions of countries, where political parties were

-associated with one particular religion, democratically
+not explicitly associated with one particular religion, democratically

-elected presidents or premiers scrupulously tried to have a
+elected presidents or premiers scrupulously tried to have a representative

-representative of 'every' religion in their governments, that
+of 'every' religion in their government, that is, every religion which

-would sweep a land when it turned out tolerant enough to elect
+A seven-league wave of self-satisfaction would sweep a land when it turned

-a president who belonged to a different religion than chiefs of
+out tolerant enough to vote a president into office who belonged to a

-state ought to belong to in foregoing times.
-Altho so-called
+different religion than chiefs of state ought to belong to in foregoing

-to a particular creed the citizens were expected to adhere
+particular creed the citizens were expected to adhere to was deleted from

-this creed used to have the status of a state-religion became
+The old political system in which this creed used to have the status of an

 Grants for denominational organizations and spiritual radio